xapi-project/xen-api/README.md

-Test repository with some client code for the Xen API.
+Ocaml client for the Xen API.

+Depends on: Xmlm, Lwt, SSL

+Check out the example in: lwt_test/list_vms.ml